The Church of Jesus Christ of Latter-day Saints: Nature of God

-LDS Church theology includes the belief in a Godhead composed of God the Father, his son, Jesus Christ, and the Holy Ghost as three separate Persons who share a unity of purpose or will; however, they are viewed as three distinct Beings making one Godhead.
+LDS Church theology includes the belief in a Godhead composed of God the Father, his son, Jesus, who Latter-day Saints believe to be the Christ, and the Holy Ghost as three separate persons who share a unity of purpose or will; however, they are viewed as three distinct beings.
 This is in contrast with the predominant Christian view, which holds that God is a Trinity of three distinct persons in one essence.
 The Latter-day Saint conception of the Godhead is similar to what contemporary Christian theologians call social trinitarianism.
-The beliefs of the church also include the belief that God the Father and his son, Jesus Christ, are separate beings with bodies of flesh and bone, while the Holy Ghost lacks such a physical body.
+The church also believes that God the Father and his son, Jesus Christ, are separate beings with bodies of flesh and bone, while the Holy Ghost lacks such a physical body.

 According to statements by church leaders, God sits at the head of the human family and is married to a Heavenly Mother, who is the mother of human spirits.
-However, church leaders have also categorically discouraged prayers to her and counseled against "speculation" regarding her.
+However, church leaders have also categorically discouraged prayers to her and counseled against speculation regarding her.

 Jesus Christ

-Church members believe in Jesus Christ as the literal Son of God and Messiah, his crucifixion as a conclusion of a sin offering, and subsequent resurrection.
+Church members believe in Jesus Christ as the literal Son of God and Messiah, his crucifixion as a conclusion of a sin offering, and his subsequent resurrection.
 However, Latter-day Saints reject the ecumenical creeds and the definition of the Trinity.
 Jesus is also seen as the elder brother of all who live in this world.

-The church teaches that Jesus performed a substitutionary atonement; in contrast with other Christian denominations, the church teaches this atonement began in the garden of Gethsemane and continued it to his crucifixion (rather than the orthodox belief that the crucifixion alone was the physical atonement).
-The church also teaches that Christ appeared to other peoples in the period of time between his death and resurrection, including spirits of the dead in the spirit world, and his followers in the Americas.
+The church teaches that Jesus performed a substitutionary atonement.
+In contrast with other Christian denominations, the church teaches this atonement began in the garden of Gethsemane and continued to his crucifixion (rather than the orthodox belief that the crucifixion alone was the physical atonement).
+The church also teaches that Jesus appeared to other peoples after his death, including spirits of the dead in the spirit world, and Indigenous Americans.

 The church also teaches that Jesus is the true founder and leader of the church itself.
 The physical establishment of the church by Smith in 1830 is seen as simply the reestablishment of the same primitive church that existed under Jesus and his Apostles.
-Similarly, the church teaches that Jesus leads the church presently by means of continual and direct revelation to its leaders, especially its current president.
+Similarly, the church teaches that Jesus leads the church presently through its apostles and prophets, especially its current president.